 We aim to embed opportunities for high quality enrichment experiences including: educational visits, themed days, parent workshops and guest speakers.

-We are also beginning to make use of knowledge organisers (which are sent home regularly) in foundation subjects to ensure children know exactly which information is expected to be learned over the course of their study in a particular subject.
+We are beginning to make use of knowledge organisers (which are sent home regularly) in foundation subjects to ensure children know exactly which information is expected to be learned over the course of their study in a particular subject.

 In the uncertain time that we are currently living in, it is important that we are fully prepared for the possibility that we may have to have a full or partial closure of school depending on the local Covid-19 situation.